Alice: Madness Returns: Development

 Rumors of a sequel to Alice first developed shortly after the original game was released to critical and commercial success, though at that time, the development team behind the original were working on the ultimately-canceled spin-off, American McGee's Oz.
 As the development of the movie adaptation of American McGee's Alice took longer and the original game became more of a cult classic, in 2007 interest at Electronic Arts rose in a remake of the game and work was started on a sequel.
 However, when the movie adaptation fell through, plans for a sequel were shelved, and remained so for nearly a decade.
 At the February 2009 D.I.C.E.
 Summit, EA announced a sequel, which at the time had the working title The Return of American McGee's Alice.
 Two pieces of concept art accompanied the announcement, along with the information that the original game's writer and executive producer would also return for the sequel.
 In November of that year, a fan-made trailer (with the title "The Return of Alice") was mistaken by gaming news outlets as an official teaser for the game, in which Alice is in therapy after a relapse nine months following the events of the first game, and appears to hallucinate an image of the Cheshire Cat in place of her doctor.

-At EA's Studio Showcase on July 20, 2010, more details about the game were shown, including its current title, Alice: Madness Returns.
+At EA's Studio Showcase in July 2010, more details about the game were shown, including its current title, Alice: Madness Returns.
 In addition to further pieces of concept art and actual, in-game screenshots, the first official teaser was released.
 Despite (or perhaps because of) the fan video eight months prior, it also portrays Alice in therapy: after being hypnotized by her doctor in a bizarre office filled with prosthetic arms hanging from the ceiling, as she opens her mouth to speak, large amounts of blood and teeth pour out.
 As the game title appears, a whispering voice is heard saying, "What have you done?"
 During the 2010 Tokyo Game Show, new assets, including a second trailer, were released.
 Alice is seen strolling through a London street, and eventually approaches an area littered with toys and a toy store window, which contains a set depicting the Mad Hatter, the Dormouse and the March Hare taking tea.
 Suddenly, she sees an image of her deceased parents in the window's reflection but turns around to find no one there.
 The window begins to burn and the silhouette of the Queen of Hearts appears before it explodes in flames, and the Queen's tentacles drag Alice into the inferno.
 Like the previous trailer, it ends with a voice saying "What have you done?"